Lisa G Saw • April 24, 2025

 HEADING TO THE ANTARCTIC PENINSULA

-I spotted a couple of Cormorants sitting on the top of the large iceberg - not penguins this time.
-However, we did see some Gentoos in the water porpoising alongside us and then heading away.
+The only penguins we saw were Gentoos in the water, porpoising alongside us and then heading away.
 I was even lucky enough to photograph two porpoising together, which I was thrilled about.

 It wasn't long before the snow started.
 You can just about see some of it on the left side of this next picture, and just how windy it was - they weren't softly falling large flakes of snow.
 I don't know how cold it was, but it definitely felt below freezing and we certainly made sure we were wrapped up.

 A few birds were flying around the boat and it was lovely to see the Snow Petrels again, so well camouflaged against the ice.
-We were also really pleased to see our first Antarctic Petrels of the holiday.
+But, perhaps the highlight was seeing our first Antarctic Petrels.
+They're so rarely seen.
 With a wingspan of 100-110cm, they're a bit larger than our regular companions on the trip, the Cape Petrels.

 We kept our distance from any large icebergs, but a few smaller ones were quite close and I could even see the ice below the surface.

 Sadly, the pack ice was further north than had been hoped - it hadn't yet melted.
 This prevented us accessing the mainland of Antarctica.
+We always knew that this could possibly happen, being so early in the season.
 The captain of the ship was concerned about the loose ice in the water closing in on us.
 The weather can change that quickly, being stuck in the ice was a very real concern.
 It had happened to him before and for several days the ship had been unable to move until the ice thawed.
 I could understand his caution, though it was disappointing not to be landing on the mainland.
 Even turning the ship around in a tight space was tricky.

 Knowing that we would be heading north again, returning to the South Shetland Islands, I wanted to make the most of the time we had at this point.
 It seemed to pass too quickly.
 I think we were only there about an hour.
 I would have liked longer, to really fully absorb the significance of where we were, and why we were having to turn back.

 In some ways, it was disappointing the weather was so poor.
 We weren't able to see land ahead at all, so for me there was no real sense of how far away we were from it.
-There was no real sense of where we were at all.
-I couldn't help but compare it to my experience back in 2016 when I was fortunate enough to have reached the Arctic Circle from Svarlbad, Norway.
-On that occasion, we'd been able to reach the edge of the pack ice, where the Polar Bears hunt in the summer months.
-There was no land to reach there.
-The Arctic is a frozen sea.
-The Antarctic is a frozen land, which is why it is a continent in its own right.
+I found myself reminiscing about my trip to the Arctic in 2016 and how different the two trips were.
+On that occasion, the edge of the pack ice was our destination, to see the Polar Bears that hunt on it during the summer months.
+The light was beautiful and the sun didn't set.

-The conditions had been so much better in the Arctic and the light was beautiful in the height of summer with no night time.
-But in the south, it was a different experience.
 The poor visibility made me think about the harsh conditions and challenges of visiting such a remote frozen continent.
 I thought about all the explorers that had been before us over the years.
-It was a reality check - a privilege to be there at all.
+It was a good reality check - I felt privileged to be there at all.
 I felt lucky to have been able to experience it, even if it hadn't been what I had hoped for.
-I thought about the promotional photos of azure skies over stunning icebergs that had tempted me in the first place.
+I thought about the promotional photos of azure skies over stunning icebergs that I hoped to see.
 But, you don't always get those kinds of days.
 I would still love to see that, but for me, it felt important and significant to accept what is.
 This was our reality.
 I made a conscious decision to let go of any disappointment or frustration as I didn't want it to ruin what was otherwise a totally amazing experience.
 I may not have landed on the mainland, but in my mind, I'd still been to the Antarctic.

-As we sailed north, I noticed a pocket of sunshine light up an iceberg in the distance.
+As we were leaving the pack ice, I noticed a pocket of sunshine light up an iceberg in the distance.
 It was tantalisingly close.
 It was quite symbolic.

 Bob and I headed down to the lower deck for breakfast when the pack ice was behind us.
 Whilst sitting down to eat, I saw this impressive blue iceberg through the window.
 I had to make do with a phone photo.
 Then, I noticed a group of penguins on the lower ridge and I was gutted I wasn't out on deck taking photos with my proper camera.